quantumcycle/go-ignore-cov/README.md

 ### ignoring a whole file

 You can also ignore a whole file using `//coverage:ignore file`.
 You can put the comment anywhere in the file, but usually the first line is best for readability.

+## Caveats

+When using `go tool cover -func=coverage.out` to see the functions coverage, it will display all the functions in the scanned packages.
+If you add ignore statement to some functions, they will display 0% coverage when running `go tool cover`, but the 0% won't be used to calculate the total, so if you grep on the total like in the example above, you can still get 100%.